Wiredcraft/test-frontend/README.md

 ## Introduction
 This application is created by `create-react-app`, as recommended by [React Tutorial]().
 Codes are all written in TypeScript.

 It uses `flex` layout to simulate Masonry layout.
 An `onresize` callback is set for re-calculating columns after window resizing.
+Lazy-loading feature is also presented.

 Unit tests are set for `Header` and `Masonry` with a coverage of 96.55%.